Syn-2/syn-2/README.md

-## Hi there 👋
 # Hi 👋, I'm 劉子軒
-- 🚀 A passionate backend developer from Taiwan
-- 🧠 About Me
--🎓 Studying at Chang Jung Christian University (CJCU)
+- 🎓 Studying at Chang Jung Christian University (CJCU)
-- 💬 Ask me about game
+- 🌱 I’m currently learning AMTM
-- 📫 How to reach me 114b06201@mailst.cjcu.edu.tw****
+- 📫 How to reach me 114b06201@mailst.cjcu.edu.tw
 <!--
 **Syn-2/syn-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.